-Typically, higher doses of short acting benzodiazepines result in the most severe withdrawal symptoms; however, there has been little evidence to support consistency in all individuals who withdraw from benzodiazepines.
+Typically, higher doses of short-acting benzodiazepines result in the most severe withdrawal symptoms; however, there has been little evidence to support consistency in all individuals who withdraw from benzodiazepines.
 Some individuals who withdraw from benzodiazepines can experience more severe symptoms, even with a short-term, low dosage of the drugs.
-Additionally, many people experience these symptoms in a wax and wane pattern of severity during the course of several days and weeks of detox.
+Additionally, many people experience these symptoms in a wax and wane pattern of severity during several days and weeks of detox.
 This is unique to benzodiazepines, as withdrawal from most drugs reaches a peak, and decreases in intensity over the following days and weeks.
-Even with a gradual reduction of benzodiazepines, the effects and withdrawal symptoms can vary greatly from one person to another, and this depends on the individual, and the nature of his or her usage of benzodiazepines.
+Even with a gradual reduction of benzodiazepines, the effects and withdrawal symptoms can vary widely from one person to another, and this depends on the individual and the nature of his or her usage of benzodiazepines.

 Process of Benzodiazepine Detox

-Also, depending on the type of benzodiazepine an individual has been taking, a longer-acting, and less potent drug may be used for the tapering process.
-Some benzodiazepines are more potent and short acting, such as Xanax (Alprazolam) and Klonopin (Clonazepam).
+Also, depending on the type of benzodiazepine an individual has been taking, a longer-acting, and a less potent drug may be used for the tapering process.
+Some benzodiazepines are more powerful and short acting, such as Xanax (Alprazolam) and Klonopin (Clonazepam).
 For individuals who need benzodiazepine detox from drugs like these, medical professionals may prescribe a drug like Valium (Diazepam) or Librium (Chlordiazepoxide).
-Both of these benzodiazepines are long acting, and remain active in the brain for several more hours than short-acting benzodiazepines, allowing for a gradual reduction without severe withdrawal symptoms.
+Both of these benzodiazepines are long-acting, and remain active in the brain for several more hours than short-acting benzodiazepines, allowing for a gradual reduction without severe withdrawal symptoms.